Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Introduction

-{\textbf{Contributions.} In this research, (1) we present a new \textit{probabilistic MFC framework} (pMFC) which augments the previous work by constructing a more robust data collection process using the proposed stochastic Hierholzer's algorithm and probabilistic model of motion primitives.
-These changes account for transient effects and inherent variability, thereby enabling selection of more predictable and precise gaits.
-(2) We use the graphical nature of the framework to define \textit{locomotion gaits} as periodic simple cycles that are transformation invariant, i.e., the rotation and translation of the simple cycle is the same irrespective of the starting vertex.
-We prove that, in $SE(2)$, gaits can be fundamentally characterized as: translation gaits where the cumulative rotation of the simple cycle vanishes and rotation gaits where all translations of the simple cycle edges are zero.
-(3) We perform \textit{gait synthesis} for both three-limb and four-limb motor-tendon actuated soft robots by optimizing a novel weighted linear cost function formulated as a \underline{B}inary \underline{I}nteger \underline{L}inear \underline{P}rogramming (BILP) problem with linear constraints and iterative cycle detection.
+This research contains the following contributions. \begin{enumerate} \item A new \textit{probabilistic MFC framework} (pMFC) is presented, which augments the previous work by constructing a more robust data collection process using the proposed stochastic Hierholzer's algorithm and probabilistic model of motion primitives.
+These changes account for transient effects and inherent variability, thereby enabling the selection of more predictable and precise gaits. \item The graphical nature of the framework is used to define \textit{locomotion gaits} in $SE(2)$ as periodic simple cycles that are transformation invariant, i.e., the rotation and translation of the simple cycle are the same irrespective of the starting vertex.
+It is proved that, under this definition, gaits can be fundamentally characterized as either translation gaits (where the cumulative rotation of the simple cycle vanishes) or rotation gaits (where all translations of the simple cycle edges are zero). \item \textit{Gait synthesis} is performed for both three-limb and four-limb motor-tendon actuated soft robots by optimizing a weighted linear cost function formulated as a \underline{B}inary \underline{I}nteger \underline{L}inear \underline{P}rogramming (BILP) problem with linear constraints and iterative cycle detection.
 Despite being NP-hard, the problem is tractable and can be iteratively solved using linear programming relaxation sub-problems.
-Comparison of this approach to exhaustive search of the non-linear cost function demonstrate its \textit{scalabilty and near-optimality}.
-(4) We \textit{experimentally validate} the synthesized gaits for different robot-environment interactions, i.e., three-limb vs. four-limb morphologies and three different substrates.
-Additionally, we validate the \textit{fault-tolerant} nature of the framework by testing re-synthesized gaits in the simulated scenario of single-actuator failure without need for re-learning.
+Comparison of this approach with an exhaustive search of the nonlinear cost function demonstrates its \textit{scalabilty and near-optimality}. \item The synthesized gaits are \textit{experimentally validated} for different robot-environment interactions, i.e., three-limb vs. four-limb morphologies and three different substrates.
+Additionally, the \textit{fault-tolerant} nature of the framework is validated by testing re-synthesized gaits in the simulated scenario of single-actuator failure without need for re-learning. \end{enumerate}